pyserial/pyserial/pyserial/documentation/pyserial_api.rst

 .. note::

-    For systems that provide the :mod:`io` library (Python 2.6 and newer), the class :class:`Serial` will derrive from :class:`io.RawIOBase`.
+    For systems that provide the :mod:`io` library (Python 2.6 and newer), the class :class:`Serial` will derive from :class:`io.RawIOBase`.
 For all others from :class:`FileLike`.

 .. class:: FileLike